Security Scans

 Firewall rule:

-The security check determines whether an Elasticsearch service is accessible worldwide.
+The security check determines whether an Elasticsearch or OpenSearch service is accessible worldwide.
 This check cannot verify whether additional authentication mechanisms have been implemented.

 Recommendation:

-If you are running an Elasticsearch or Opensearch service on your server, you should ensure that it is only made available to authorized clients.
+If you operate an Elasticsearch or OpenSearch service on your server, you should ensure that it is only made available to authorized clients.

 Firewall rule: